Straight Ahead is a statewide lobbying, electoral, and community organizing project that:

 Pennsylvania has one of the oldest prison populations.
 Over 10,000 incarcerated people are currently elderly people serving lengthy or life sentences.
 The vast majority entered prison as teens and have been serving sentences for decades.
 Their healthcare needs are high, and often go unmet.

-There is no good case against their release: all studies show that recidivism drops to nearly zero after age 55.
+There is no good case against their release: studies show that recidivism drops to nearly zero after age 55.
 Releasing elders can provide guidance and knowledge to younger generations, to keep families together and supported.

 My change didn’t come from being incarcerated, it came from being under the mindset of certain individuals—elders who had been there 20, 30, 40 years.
 The only thing they want to do is teach us to be better men, better fathers, better big brothers.
 They want us to go right where they went wrong.